nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/core-server/content-repository/content-repository-tutorials/how-to-define-a-document-type.md

   {{#> callout type='tip' }}

-  Use the *edit* mode of the metadata for editable value, and the *view* mode for read-only values).
+  Use the *edit* mode of the properties for editable value, and the *view* mode for read-only values).

   ![]({{file name='doc_type_edit_view_mode_designer.png'}} ?w=100,border=true)